-Bloomberg comes under scathing attack at first Democratic presidential debate in Nevada
+Bloomberg comes under scathing attack at fiery Democratic presidential debate in Nevada

 Biden said on MSNBC that he told Bloomberg as they left the debate stage: “Welcome to the party, man.”

-Reporting by Simon Lewis and Tim Reid in Las Vegas and John Whitesides, Ginger Gibson and Doina Chiacu in Washington; Writing by John Whitesides; Editing by Soyoung Kim, Peter Cooney and Sonya Hepinstall
+Reporting by Simon Lewis and Tim Reid in Las Vegas and John Whitesides, Ginger Gibson and Doina Chiacu in Washington; Writing by John Whitesides; Editing by Soyoung Kim and Peter Cooney